 - Nonlinear dimensionality reduction via kernel principal component analysis (KPCA)

 When to use Feature Selection & Feature Extraction

-Feature selection techniques can be used if the requirement is to maintain the original features unlike the feature extraction techniques which derive useful information from data to construct new feature subspace.
-Feature selection techniques are used when model explainability is key requirement.
+Feature selection techniques can be used if the requirement is to maintain the original features, unlike the feature extraction techniques which derive useful information from data to construct a new feature subspace.
+Feature selection techniques are used when model explainability is a key requirement.

 Feature extraction techniques can be used to improve the predictive performance of the models, especially, in the case of algorithms that don’t support regularization.